Green That Life

 Choose the Natural Option as Your First Line of Defense

 Tick-borne diseases can cause serious health complications and even death.
-Alarmingly, these diseases are on the rise and the geographic range of some tick species is expanding.
+Alarmingly, with climate change, these diseases are on the rise, and the geographic range of some tick species is expanding.
 All the more reason to safeguard yourself and your family against bites from these bugs (arachnids, to be precise) that carry potentially lethal pathogens.

 A Note About Insecticide Sprays for Your Yard